SegataLab/export2graphlan/README.md

                         missing, they will be chosen from the most abundant --least_biomarkers LEAST_BIOMARKERS
-                        When only lefse_input is provided, you can specify the minimum number of biomarkers extract.
+                        When only lefse_input is provided, you can specify the minimum number of biomarkers to extract.
 The taxonomy is parsed, and the level is choosen in order to have at least the specified number of biomarkers --discard_otus        If specified the OTU ids will be discarde from the taxonmy.
-Default behavior keep OTU ids in taxonomy
+Default behavior keep OTU ids in taxonomy --internal_levels     If specified sum-up from leaf to root the abundances values.
+Default behavior do not sum-up abundances on the internal nodes

 input parameters:
   You need to provide at least one of the two arguments